Publishers Clearing House warns public of scammers offering fake prizes

 “If anybody hears that, hang up the phone, delete the social media post, rip up the letter,” Irving said.
 “You’ve not heard from the real Publishers Clearing House or any legitimate sweepstakes because if you win a prize, you never have to pay anything.”

-Problem Solvers called the phone number that contacted May, which is listed out of Los Angeles, California, but the individual abruptly hung up on us.
-When Problem Solvers tried calling again, just two hours later, the line was disconnected.
+Nexstar’s WDAF called the phone number that contacted May, which is listed out of Los Angeles, California, but the individual abruptly hung up.
+When WDAF tried calling again, just two hours later, the line was disconnected.

-“They don’t call you ahead of time, and the fact that I got that email from them, I have never gotten an email from anybody that looked so authentic.”
+“They don’t call you ahead of time, and the fact that I got that email from them, I have never gotten an email from anybody that looked so authentic,” May added.

 Am I being scammed?